jitesoft/js-events/README.md

 ## Classes

 The event handler class is the main instance which handles listening and emitting of events.
-A `GlobalEventHandler` is exposed and intended to be used globally, but it's possible to create multiple handlers to be used in different ways.

 ### EventHandler